traversys/DiscoEnhancements/README.md

 * Automatically switch between debug mode on/off
 * One-click hide debug output (with debug mode on)
 * Experimental: Add a generic search box to all pages
+* Experimental: Add 'refine results' bar to top of reports pages

 Contributions and Feedback welcome.